studleyjatwit/Bluetooth_Multi_Connectivity/README.md

 # Bluetooth_Multi_Connectivity
-This Was a project for my Network Programming class learning about multithreading
+This Was a project i created for my Network Programming class learning about multithreading.